 All in all, a riveting, provocative, haunting film.

-Intriguing but not as profound as it wants to be "Gattaca" is intended as a cautionary tale about genetic engineering.
+"Gattaca" is intended as a cautionary tale about genetic engineering.
 The film takes place in a future world, not too far removed, where destiny is determined by genes: all babies (except for a few "accidents," known as "invalids") are genetically engineered to near-perfection, people are hired on the basis of their genetic profile, and the imperfect products of accidental births are relegated to low-status menial jobs.
 Our hero, Vincent (Ethan Hawke), is an "invalid" who wants to rise above his genetic destiny.
 So, in an elaborate scheme, he buys the identity of Eugene Morrow, a genetically perfect athlete crippled in an accident, and gets the job he always dreamed about in a space-exploration program.
 Complications ensue as Vincent/Eugene is threatened with exposure and, at the same time, becomes involved in a risky romance with his beautiful co-worker Irene (Uma Thurman).

 One problem with the film, in my view, is that the model of the future society in "Gattaca" was not sufficiently well-thought out.
 The narration (voice-over by Vincent) informs us near the start of the film that genetic discrimination ("genoism") is technically illegal but companies get away with genetic profiling under the guise of testing blood and urine for drugs.
 Yet throughout the rest of the film, the second-class citizenship of the "invalid" is taken for granted by the legal authorities.
 Nor does it make much sense that people would be hired for challenging and demanding jobs simply on the basis of a genetic test, with no interview and no testing of skills -- as Vincent/Eugene is hired at Gattaca.
 Even in a gene-obsessed society people would know that you can't always judge a worker on the basis of his or her POTENTIAL, which is all the genetic information can tell us!